PrefectHQ/prefect/docs/guides/big-data.md

 For each task run Prefect introspects the arguments.
 TK also return value.
 This add overhead for large data.

-Let's use this as an example:
+Let's use this NYC taxi data as an example.
+Note that we don't recommend running this example.

+### Prerequisites

+1. The Python packages prefect, parquet, pandas installed
+1. CLI connected to Prefect Cloud or a self-hosted Prefect server instance
+1. Ability to fetch data from the internet (unless switch to random data TK)

 ```python
 from prefect import task, flow